 First, why are you saying “I want to know what I did wrong?”
 In other words, why do you assume he broke up with you because you did something bad or wrong?

 Dating can be very difficult in the sense that when people date, they are spending time with a person to determine whether or not that person is a good fit.
 So, they date that person until they decide for some reason, they don’t want to anymore.
-The reason to end a relationship can be anything.
+The reason to end a relationship can be many things.